spkelle2/Equipment_Routing_Docs/variation.rst

-One issue I saw with the formulation we came up with is that if a couple of days were to have a much higher demand for drop-offs and pick-ups than all of the others, :math:`(3)` would not be a tightly enforced constraint, and the other days' demands would not be smoothed effectively.
+One issue I saw with the formulation we came up with is that if a couple of days were to have a much higher demand for drop-offs and pick-ups than all of the others, :math:`(3)` would not be a tightly enforced constraint on many of the other days, and their demands would not be smoothed effectively.
 To work around this, we took a 'divide and conquer' approach to our final formulation for demand smoothing.
 Rather than trying to smooth all of our input days of data with the integer program in one go, we broke the data set into equal sized chunks (periods) and had the integer program solve each period individually.